Table of Contents SaaSMeWho should attend SaaSMe?Coupa InspireWho should attend Coupa...

 Software is more accessible than ever before, thanks in part to the rise of software-as-a-service (SaaS) over the past two decades.
 This has been great in terms of utility.
 Teams can now get what they need when they need it.
 However, the democratization of software acquisition has become a nightmare for procurement.
 It’s no longer possible to know everything that’s entering the environment or who owns it.
 Therein lies the problem.

 The average organization sees six new applications enter their tech environment while three leave every month.
 And most organizations don’t even know it’s happening.
 This lack of visibility in the SaaS stack means it’s impossible for procurement to understand what applications have been purchased, what they’re spending, or even stay ahead of renewals.
 It’s the wild west of software management, and it’s easy to feel like the lone sheriff.

-Instead of massive servers and months-long implementations, any employee with a credit card can purchase SaaS — including customer relationship management, accounting, video conferencing, file storage, and team collaboration applications — and begin using the tools in minutes.
-It’s why the average company now employs 651 SaaS applications.
+Instead of massive servers and months-long implementations, any employee with a credit card can purchase SaaS and begin using the tools in minutes.
+It’s why the average company now employs 291 SaaS applications.

 It’s a staggering number.
-But it all comes down to SaaS governance, especially procurement management.
+But it all comes down to SaaS governance through an effective procurement management system.